developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/importconfig/index.md

 	/storage/sdcard2/0/Android/data/<PackageName>/files
 	/storage/emulated/0/Android/data/<PackageName>/files

-	Note: "34E4-1117" is a symbolic link to an external SDcard
+**Note**: The "34E4-1117" shown above is a symbolic link to an external SDcard.

 ### Result Bundle
 After an `IMPORT_CONFIG` intent is sent, DataWedge broadcasts a result intent with the  status (success or failure) of the import.
 Result info is returned as an ArrayList of bundles containing `RESULT_CODE` and `RESULT_CODE_INFO` sections to describe the additional information.